calebschoepp/caleb-www/content/blog/2022-halfway-check-in.md

 > Last year I focused on reading less short/medium-form blog content and more long-form book content.
 Blogs have their place, but I felt that I was missing some of the nuance you find in books.
 I also wanted to rediscover fiction.
 It was a good start last year but I want to pick up the pace.
 The Kobo I got for christmas should hopefully assist with this.

 So far I've read about 6-7 books which is just under pace.
-I really enjoyed reading Andy Weir.
+In particular I enjoyed reading Andy Weir.
 The biggest detriment to my progress here has been my summer internship at Microsoft which has replaced all of my reading time with socializing time --- this is a tradeoff I'm happy to make.
-I still really desire to read a lot more so I have big hopes for the fall.
+I still desire to read a lot more so I have big hopes for the fall.

 {{< begin_task_list >}}